 Qualifying with a law degree

-You are required to complete your degree within six years whether you are studying full or part-time.
+You must complete your degree within six years, full or part-time.

 - property law